bkuhn/talks/FOSDEM-2014/copyleft-future.markdown

 # Developers who are Children of the Web

-#  The web itself is a disjointed stack.
 + You never have all the source ...

 + ... but you're often fed a JSON API.

 + Javascript developers don't consider idea they'd have &ldquo;all the source&rdquo; on hand.

-# &amp; they didn't have a copyleft license anyway ...
++ &amp; they didn't have a copyleft license anyway ...
       + b/c GPL is the ISC license of web applications.

 + These are also people who found the startups that hate copyleft.
       + Their employers don't know they need it.
       + and these employers let you upstream a bit, after all.

                               As the Web grows up